Open problems and questions about geodesics: Integrability and ergodicity of geodesic flows on surfaces of higher genus

 \subsection{Metrics with integrable geodesic flow on surfaces of genus $\ge 2$}

 \begin{qst}[Bangert] {\it Does there exist a Riemannian metric on a closed surface of genus $\ge 2$ whose geodesic flow is completely integrable? }\end{qst}

-The answer may depend on what we understand by ``completely integrable": whether the integral is functionally independent of the Hamiltonian on an open everywhere dense subset, or we additionally assume that the subset has full measure.
+The answer may depend on the smoothness of the metric and on what we understand by ``completely integrable": whether the integral is functionally independent of the Hamiltonian on an open everywhere dense subset, or we additionally assume that the subset has full measure.

 Ma\~n\'e showed that a Hamiltonian flow on surfaces is generically Anosov or has zero Liouville exponents \cite{Mane1996}.
 This suggests that an easier version of the above question would be the following